renpy/renpy/sphinx/source/model.rst

 -------------

 GL properties change the global state of OpenGL, or the Model-Based renderer.
+These properties Take a ``gl\_`` prefix when used as part of a Transform, so you'd write ``gl_color_masks`` in ATL.

 ``color_masks``
     This is expecting to be a 4-tuple of booleans, corresponding to the four channels of a pixel (red, green, blue, and alpha).
 If a given channel is treu, the draw operation will write to that pixel.
 Otherwise, it will not.

+``pixel_perfect``
+    This only makes sense to set when a mesh is being created.
+When True, Ren'Py will move the mesh such that the first vertex is aligned with a pixel on the screen.
+This is mostly used in conjunction with text, to ensure that the text remains sharp.

 Default Shader Parts
 --------------------